Fragg1e/Demo-Shop-Page/Demo Project Page/README.md

-- install libraries required
-npm install
-- run the server
+run the RunWebsite.bat to start website and install dependacies
-node app.js